 Injury to the kidney tubule cells harms the ability of the kidneys to filter the blood.
-Thus, waste products such as urea and creatinine build up in the bloodstream.
+Thus, waste products such as and creatinine build up in the bloodstream.

 Acute tubular necrosis usually develops only in people who are seriously ill and in the hospital.
 The most common causes are